Omri Casspi: Return to Maccabi Tel Aviv (2007–2009)

 Casspi returned to Maccabi for the 2007–08 season.
 The team reached the EuroLeague Finals in 2008.
-Casspi received the 2008 Israeli League Sixth Man of the Year award, averaging 10.4 points and 4 rebounds per game.
-In February 2009, he finished in fourth place in voting for the FIBA Europe Young Men's Player of the Year Award for the 2008–09 season, behind Ricky Rubio, Danilo Gallinari and Kosta Koufos.
+He received the 2008 Israeli League Sixth Man of the Year award, averaging 10.4 points and 4.0 rebounds per game.
+In February 2009, Casspi finished in fourth place in voting for the FIBA Europe Young Men's Player of the Year Award for the 2008–09 season, behind Ricky Rubio, Danilo Gallinari and Kosta Koufos.
 Maccabi won a state championship in 2009.
 In the same season, Casspi's role in the team increased in the Israeli League, as well as in the EuroLeague.
-Over 27 league games, Casspi averaged 12.8 points, 4.8 rebounds and 1.8 assists, all career-highs.
+Over 27 league games, he averaged 12.8 points, 4.8 rebounds and 1.8 assists, all career-highs.

 In 2008, Casspi declared himself eligible for the 2008 NBA draft, but he withdrew before the declaration deadline after failing to receive a first-round draft guarantee from any NBA club.

 Sacramento Kings (2009–2011)

 On June 25, 2009, Casspi was selected with the 23rd overall pick by the Sacramento Kings in the 2009 NBA draft, becoming the first Israeli player selected as a first-round draft pick.
 Not since Oded Kattash agreed to a contract with the New York Knicks in 1999 had an Israeli player come so close to playing in the NBA.
-On July 10, 2009, he signed a multi-year deal with the Kings.
+On July 10, Casspi signed a multi-year deal with the Kings.

 On October 28, 2009, Casspi made his NBA debut for the Kings against the Oklahoma City Thunder, scoring 15 points.
-On December 16, 2009, Casspi made his first NBA start.
-Scoring 22 points against the Washington Wizards, he tied the most points scored by any Kings player in his first start since the team moved to Sacramento in 1985.
+On December 16, he made his first NBA start.
+Scoring 22 points against the Washington Wizards, Casspi tied the most points scored by any Kings player in his first start since the team moved to Sacramento in 1985.

-On January 1, 2010, Casspi scored a then career-high 23 points against the Los Angeles Lakers (along with 6 rebounds, 1 steal, and 3 assists) as the Kings lost, 109–108.
-On January 2, 2010, he grabbed a career-high 11 rebounds against the Dallas Mavericks (along with 22 points, 1 steal, and 4 assists) as the Kings lost, 99–91.
-On January 5, 2010, Casspi set a new career-high with 24 points against the Phoenix Suns (along with 7 rebounds, 1 assist, no turnovers, and 10–19 from the field) as the Kings lost, 113–109.
+On January 1, 2010, Casspi scored a then career-high 23 points against the Los Angeles Lakers (along with six rebounds, a steal, and three assists) as the Kings narrowly lost 109–108.
+The next day, he grabbed a career-high 11 rebounds against the Dallas Mavericks (along with 22 points, a steal, and four assists) as the Kings lost 99–91.
+On January 5, Casspi set a new career-high with 24 points against the Phoenix Suns (along with seven rebounds, an assist, no turnovers, and 10–19 from the field) as the Kings lost 113–109.

 In February 2010, Casspi was chosen to participate in the NBA All-Star Weekend Rookie Challenge, as well as the NBA All-Star Weekend H–O–R–S–E Competition against Kevin Durant and Rajon Rondo.

 In 2010–11, Casspi played in 71 games for Sacramento (starting 27 of them).
 He averaged 8.6 points, shot .412 shooting (including .372 from three-point range), and averaged 4.3 rebounds and 1.0 assists in 24.1 minutes per game.
-In his two seasons for Sacramento, he averaged 9.5 points on .431 shooting, 4.4 rebounds, and 1.1 assists in 24.6 minutes per game.
+In his two seasons for Sacramento, Casspi averaged 9.5 points on .431 shooting, 4.4 rebounds, and 1.1 assists in 24.6 minutes per game.